dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Be kind whenever possible.
-It is always possible.
+  In the business world, the rearview mirror is always clearer than the windshield.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1080 days)
+## 🌟 Experiences (1081 days)

 ### 🧮 Programming languages